Out of The Box: 1978 GMC Palm Beach Motorhome – Sold?

 June 25, 2021 Update – One month after we first featured this vintage GMC motorhome, we came across a fresh listing indicating the seller decided to lower their asking price from $32,000 to $29,500.
 Time will tell whether moving the asking price below thirty large will be enough for the next caretaker to make the jump into this unique motorhome.

 Through the mid-seventies, despite its complex organization and bean-counter-driven culture, General Motors still had pockets of innovation afforded by their world-leading market share up until that point.
 From this Engineer’s perspective, the brightest idea to come out of GM in the 1970s was the 1973 to 1978 front-wheel-drive Motorhome.
-These innovative motorhomes remain highly sought after to this day, and this 1978 Palm Beach Edition in all of its Avacado Green Plaid glory was originally listed in June 2021 and currently relisted here on Craigslist in Bethlehem, Pennsylvania appears to be a mildly updated driver-quality example offered at $32,500 currently.
+These innovative motorhomes remain highly sought after to this day, and this 1978 Palm Beach Edition in all of its Avacado Green Plaid glory originally listed in May 2021 and still currently for sale here on Craigslist in Bethlehem, Pennsylvania appears to be a mildly updated driver-quality example now offered at $29,500 (the original ask was $32,500) currently.
 Our normal pricing sources do not apply in this case, but finding a similar 1977 GMC Motorhome on Bring a Trailer that sold in March for $32,500 at No Reserve is likely not a coincidence.

 GM’s GMC Truck & Coach Division designed and manufactured their innovative motorhome from 1973 through 1978 in Pontiac, Michigan.
 It was and remains the only complete motorhome built by a major automobile or truck manufacturer.
 Unlike conventional box-on-frame RV design that largely remains in place today, GMC’s design used a front-wheel-drive design to provide a much lower drive height.